 So you come up with a small plan for a small amount of work, then you do the work.
 Then you do the next plan for the next piece of work, and so on, over and over and over again.

 Does that sound like “no planning” to me?
 No way.
-You will probably start getting a bit sick of planning when doing it this way.
+You will probably get a bit sick of planning when doing it this way.

 You might be thinking “but that’s a completely half-assed plan, it only goes for two weeks.
 The Waterfall plan was big and beautiful and had giant Gantt charts showing what everyone is doing for the next six months!”.
-Sure, but two points:
+Sure, but remember: